What Is HEOP?

 Return was Filed” must be presented.
 If unemployment benefits were received, a statement of total yearly benefits must be submitted.

-- Completed and signed FAFSA and signed Express TAP Application.
+- Completed and signed FAFSA and TAP Application.

-- A personal interview is required of all applicants and is the final step in the application process.
+- A personal interview is required of all applicants.

 Income Eligibility Criteria